 Tantra

-The first records of Tantra were created around the 8th century, in Kashmir, India.
-Along the way, several different traditions emerged, each with its own methods, which have been preserved to this day.
-Of all of them, Naga Sadhu is the oldest uninterrupted tradition of pure knowledge.
+Tantra, as a primordial practice, due to its intensity has always been kept as secret knowledge that was transmitted orally.
+For this reason, it is not known exactly when it was created.
+The first records of Tantra were around the 8th century, in Kashmir, India.
+Along the way, several different traditions-sampradayas were created, each with its own methods, which have been preserved to this day.

 The word “Tantra” consists of two words, “tan” and “trayate”.
 “Tan” means development, liberation, while “trayate” means instrument, technology.
 Tantra is a technology for the development and liberation of human consciousness.

-Tonči and Ana were initiated into Shakti Tantra, the Mahavidya system (Maha-great, Vidya-knowledge, wisdom).
+There are several different types of Tantra, the most potent of which is Shakti Tantra.
+Tonči and Ana were initiated into Shakti Tantra, the Mahavidya system (Maha–great, Vidya–knowledge, wisdom).
 There are 10 cosmic, primordial forces that represent different aspects of Shakti (the energy of manifestation) and intuitive spiritual understanding.
-This system of knowledge is therefore called Dasha Mahavidyas (Dasha – 10).
+This system of knowledge is therefore called Dasha Mahavidyas (Dasha–10).

 They are: